pochy-ja/custom-sync-fxa/README.md

 Custom Sync and FXA

-Add-on to customize server addresses Firefox Sync and Firefox Accounts.
+Add-on to customize server addresses for Server Sync and Firefox Accounts.

 Changelod